guettli/programming-guidelines/README.rst

 You can store "foo" in a cache to improve performance.
 But do not store it permanently.
 Don't make backup of it.

-This section is just the more general view of "Source code generation is a stupid idea".
+A term which is often a hint to this anti-pattern is "generator".
+Yes, you can generate a lot data.
+But this bloated data is just hot air with little value.

-TODO: Example.
+This section is just the more general view of `Source code vs generated code`_.

 Regex are great - But it's like eating rubbish ..............................................